mfalcirolli1/mfalcirolli1/README.md

   ### Work

-  🔭 Currently, I work as a Development Intern at Itaú Unibanco! ✨
+  🔭 Currently, I work as Junior Project and Process Analyst at Itaú Unibanco! ✨

-  🔭 I worked as a vacation intern at Linx Sistemas e Consultoria where I had as project the development of a system that simulates the experience of users (customers   and   employees) with a robotic process automation (RPA) in the use of Web and Desktop applications .
+  🔭 I worked as a intern at Linx Sistemas e Consultoria where I had as project the development of a system that simulates the experience of users (customers   and   employees) with a robotic process automation (RPA) in the use of Web and Desktop applications .

   In developing it, I obtained technical experiences in the use of Programming Language: Python, Framework: Robot Framework, Libraries: Selenium, AutoIt and Tkinter,     Agile Methodology: SCRUM, Management Methodology in sight: Kanban, UX Monitoring (User Experience), use and automation of processes in Jira Software, creation of       Dashboards in Power BI and data processing in Excel. </br>